UFC 306: Riyadh Season Noche UFC: Predictions & Analysis

 A few statistical edges stand out.
 Aldana throws significantly more leather — a 1.6 sig. strike per minute gap.
 Dumont is far more active with takedowns, averaging 2.4 more per 15 minutes.
 Dumont has tighter striking defense, making opponents miss more often.

 The Pick: Norma Dumont over Irene Aldana.
-The model gives Dumont a slight nod at 60% — this could easily go either way.
+The model gives Dumont a slight nod at 55% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Bahamondes